chachipirulin/Turn-OFF-periodically-screen-Mac-Linux/README.md

 Drag and drop the downloaded files into:

-            ~/Library/LauchAgents folder of your MAC.
+            ~/Library/LauchAgents folder of your MAC/Linux (LaunchDaemons folder could also work).

 ("~" means the root of your system, normally, its name is smth like "JohnMacBookPro", "MyMacBook" or "Macintosh HD")